ErroneousBee/ACGWiki/content/species/Birds.md

 Greater that a Blue tit.

-![Green woodpecker](birds/green_woodpecker.jpg "Green Woodpecker") A large woodpecker, feeds on the ground, likes ants.
+![Green woodpecker](birds/green_woodpecker.jpg "Green Woodpecker") A large woodpecker, feeds on the ground, fond of ants.

 ![Nuthatch](birds/nuthatch.jpg "Nuthatch")
 Feeds on Insects, seeds and nuts.
 Our bushcam often catches one searching tree stumps.